-The Department of Commerce and Consumer Affairs facilitates the development of commerce, enforce trading standards and protect consumers to ensure that goods and services are safe and legal
+The Department of Commerce and Consumer Affairs facilitates the development of commerce, enforces trading standards and protects consumers to ensure that goods and services are safe and legal

 The Department of Commerce and Consumer Affairs is charged with the responsibility of administering the Miscellaneous Controls Act Cap.
 329, the Control Standards Act Cap.
 326A and the Weights and Measures Act Cap.
 331 of the Laws of Barbados.

 The functions under the Miscellaneous Controls Act Cap.329 are as follows: –

 1. The formulation and implementation of import policy and export policy through the licensing system.